Apply for Pension Credit: entitlement age, how to qualify for it

 - Any other pensions you may have

-- Most social security benefits, such as Job Seeker’s Allowance (JSA) or Employment and Support Allowance (ESA)
+- Most social security benefits, such as Job Seeker’s Allowance (JSA), Employment and Support Allowance (ESA) or Carere's Allowance

 - Any paid work, either from an employer or from being self employed

 However, the following is not included when assessing your total income:

 - Disability Living Allowance

 - Council Tax Reduction